Monday, July 5, 2021

 Captain Gillligan Driftwood

 We waved goodbye to Oyster Bay on Monday, July 5th.
-It was a long stay but we left there in a better place than when we arrived.
+It was a long stay but we left in a better place than when we arrived.
 If all goes well, we'll be back on the Great Loop course in a couple days.

 No comments: